Discover Tuscany! is a FREE monthly Newsletter dedicated to helping you get the best from your holiday in Tuscany.

 Last issue we mentioned the stunning “Villa Sassolini”, we now have another two apartments each sleeping 2, designed by the same owner.
 They overlook Florence and have pool, garden, breathtaking views and ultra chic interiors.
 We’ve also added three stylish properties sleeping 16 near Rufina and a beautiful villa near Montalcino with its own thermal pool, sleeping 26.
+Check out our

 New Properties Page

 Claimed your free digital camera yet? (matchbox sized!
 But it works and even does video!).
 Sign up for a free 30 day trial subscription to the respected magazine’s web version and receive a free digital camera.
 There are a number of very useful reports on Tuscany, flights, holiday insurance etc. Especially handy is the Tuscany Miniguide.